-Attendance Requirement (Lectures and Labs on - campus)
+Attendance Requirement (Lectures Online Live or on Campus)

-The MLT program faculty believe competency in laboratory medicine theory and practice requires regular attendance.
+The CLS program faculty believe competency in laboratory medicine theory and practice requires regular mandatory attendance.
 Absences should only occur in the event of personal illness or emergency situations.
+More than 2 absences will require the student to drop the course.
 Business or personal appointments, including medical and dental appointments, should not be made during school hours.
 After an absence, it is the responsibility of the student to check with the instructor about the completion of all missed assignments.
-Additionally, attendance is taken in every class because CDPH/LFS requires students to complete the required number of hours for each course, lab, and clinical practicum training.

 In the event a student must be absent, it is his/her responsibility to notify the instructor and the School of HPPS Office for the absence.
 Voice mail is available at 661-362-3777.
-You must also email your instructor to document your absence.
+You may also email your instructor to document your absence.